-The cosmic microwave background (CMB) is thought to be leftover radiation from the Big Bang, or the time when the universe began.
-As the theory goes, when the universe was born it underwent a rapid inflation and expansion.
-(The universe is still expanding today, and accelerating for unknown reasons).
-The CMB represents the heat left over from the Big Bang.
+The cosmic microwave background (CMB) is leftover radiation from the Big Bang or the time when the universe began.
+As the theory goes, when the universe was born it underwent rapid inflation, expansion and cooling.
+(The universe is still expanding today, and the expansion rate appears different depending on where you look).
+The CMB represents the heat leftover from the Big Bang.

 You can't see the CMB with your naked eye, but it is everywhere in the universe.
 It is invisible to humans because it is so cold, just 2.725 degrees above absolute zero (minus 459.67 degrees Fahrenheit, or minus 273.15 degrees Celsius.)
 This means its radiation is most visible in the microwave part of the electromagnetic spectrum.

-The universe began 13.7 billion years ago, and the CMB dates back to about 400,000 years after the Big Bang.
-That's because in the early stages of the universe, when it was just one-hundred-millionth the size it is today, its temperature was extreme: 273 million degrees above absolute zero, according to NASA.
+The universe began 13.8 billion years ago, and the CMB dates back to about 400,000 years after the Big Bang.
+That's because in the early stages of the universe when it was just one-hundred-millionth the size it is today, its temperature was extreme: 273 million degrees above absolute zero, according to NASA.

 Any atoms present at that time were quickly broken apart into small particles (protons and electrons).
 The radiation from the CMB in photons (particles representing quantums of light, or other radiation) was scattered off the electrons.
 "Thus, photons wandered through the early universe, just as optical light wanders through a dense fog," NASA wrote.